Jelena Dokic: 2005–2008: ITF Circuit

 During the play-offs, Dokic said in a press conference that she had ambitions to play in the Fed Cup for Australia in 2009.
-Subsequently, she was awarded a main draw wildcard entry into the inaugural, 2009 Brisbane International event.
+Subsequently, she was awarded a main-draw entry into the inaugural Brisbane International event.

 2009: Comeback

 Dokic was knocked out of the Brisbane International by Amélie Mauresmo in straight sets in the first round.
 Dokic was up 5–3 in the first set before Mauresmo came back to win the tiebreak 11–9.
 In the second set, Dokic was down 3–5 but rallied to lead 6–5 before Mauresmo won the set in a tiebreak, 7–5.
 Dokic then received a qualification wildcard into the Hobart International but withdrew before her first match because of an Achilles tendon injury.

 Dokic won her first round match at the Australian Open against Tamira Paszek of Austria.
-It was her first Grand Slam match win since 2003.
+It was her first major match win since 2003.
 She then defeated world No. 17, Anna Chakvetadze, in the second round, 6–4, 6–7, 6–3 and 11th-seeded Caroline Wozniacki in the third round.
 This was the first time she had reached the fourth round of the Australian Open.
-Dokic then advanced to the quarterfinals of a Grand Slam tournament for the first time since 2002 after defeating 29th-seeded Alisa Kleybanova.
+Dokic then advanced to the quarterfinals of a Grand Slam tournament for the first time since 2002, after defeating 29th-seeded Alisa Kleybanova.
 Dokic's run ended when she was defeated by Dinara Safina in a three-sets quarterfinal.
 Because of this tournament, her ranking improved to world No. 91.

-In an interview after her first-round win at the Australian Open, Dokic said that she still has no contact with her father, but is building relationships again with her mother and younger brother, and that she has been dating her boyfriend, Tin Bikić, for five years.
+In an interview after her first-round win at the Australian Open, Dokic said that she still had no contact with her father, but was building relationships again with her mother and younger brother, and that she had been dating her boyfriend, Tin Bikić, for five years.

 In Fed Cup, Australia was in the Fed Cup Asia/Oceania Zone Group I. Dokic defeated all three of her opponents in straight sets, Lee Jin-a of Korea, Suchanun Viratprasert of Thailand, and Diane Hollands of New Zealand.
 Australia advanced into the World Group II Playoffs in April.
 At the Cellular South Cup in Memphis, Tennessee, she won two qualifying matches to reach the main draw, where she lost in the first round to top-seeded Wozniacki 1–6, 2–6 in 48 minutes.

 Her next tournament was the Indian Wells Open, a Premier Mandatory event, where she lost to American Jill Craybas in the first round.
 Dokic received a wildcard for the main draw of another Premier Mandatory event, the Miami Open in Key Biscayne.
 She defeated Romanian Edina Gallovits in the first round before losing to 13th-seeded Wozniacki in the second round.
 Dokic withdrew from the MPS Group Championships in Ponte Vedra Beach, Florida and the Family Circle Cup in Charleston, citing fatigue.
 Dokic then won the second singles rubber of Australia's World Group II Fed Cup quarterfinal tie against Switzerland in Mildura, Australia.